scallion-pancake/scallion-pancake/README.md

 Hej!👋

-I'm Yulei (yoo-lay), an aspiring robotics engineer based in Ann Arbor, MI.
+I'm Yulei, an aspiring robotics engineer based in Ann Arbor, MI.
 I'm currently a sophomore studying Robotics Engineering + Computer Science at the University of 〽ichigan.

 My academic interests include: